OpenBuildings/spiderling/README.md

 ## Drivers

 A great strength of Spiderling is the ability to use different drivers for your code.
-This allows switching from phponly curl parsing of the page to a phantomjs or even selenium without modification of the code.
-For example if we wanted to use a Phantomjs driver instead of the default "Simple" one then we'd need to do this:
+This allows switching from PHP-only curl parsing of the page to a PhantomJS or even Selenium without modification of the code.
+For example if we wanted to use a PhantomJS driver instead of the default "Simple" one then we'd need to do this:

 ```php
 use Openbuildings\Spiderling\Page;